TakahikoKawasaki/nv-websocket-client/README.md

 });
 ```

+Before starting a WebSocket [opening handshake]
-Before making a connection to the server, you can configure the web socket
+(http://tools.ietf.org/html/rfc6455#section-4)) with the server, you can
-instance by using the following methods.
+configure the web socket instance by using the following methods.

 | METHOD         | DESCRIPTION                                            |
 |----------------|--------------------------------------------------------|